Stifel Nicolaus Begins Coverage on National Bank of Canada (OTCMKTS:NTIOF)

-Analysts at Stifel Nicolaus initiated coverage on shares of National Bank of Canada (OTCMKTS:NTIOF) in a research report issued to clients and investors on Friday, The Fly reports.
-The brokerage set a “buy” rating on the financial services provider’s stock.
+Stifel Nicolaus began coverage on shares of National Bank of Canada (OTCMKTS:NTIOF) in a research report report published on Friday, The Fly reports.
+The firm issued a buy rating on the financial services provider’s stock.

 National Bank of Canada engages in the provision of commercial banking and financial services.
 It operates through the following segments: Personal and Commercial, Wealth Management, Financial Markets, US Specialty Finance and International (USSF&I), and Other.
 The Personal and Commercial segment involves in banking, financing, and investing services offered to individuals and businesses as well as insurance operations.